Park Lane Stables Teddington: Campaign to save the stables

-In the beginning of 2021 the stables faced closure due to the landlord wishing to sell the property.
-A community effort raised over £1 million to purchase the building via crowd funding, and the purchase was completed in late 2021.
+In the beginning of 2021 the stables faced closure due to the landlord wishing to sell the property on expiry of the lease.
+A community effort raised over £1 million to purchase the building via crowd funding.
+However, following lack of agreement on the purchase price, the stables were closed.
+The purchase was finally agreed and completed in late 2021.
+Following the end of the lease, the stables moved temporarily to Manor Farm Stables next to Ham Polo Club in Petersham.
+Following purchase, the old stables were fully renovated, with the return to Teddington in the summer of 2024.